rpiraces-plain/security-development-muggles/README.md

 **LICENSE: [MIT](./azure-goat/LICENSE)**

-This repository has been modified to **avoid to deploy extra unneded resources for this demo**, such as VMs, runbooks and others...
+This repository has been modified to **avoid to deploy extra unneeded resources for this demo**, such as VMs, runbooks and others...

 <details>